8 crops to harvest in October – a selection of this month’s best vegetable garden offerings

 6. Lettuce

 It is possible to sow and grow lettuce year-round and crops sowed in late summer will be perfect for harvesting throughout October.
-Lettuces are perfect for successional planting and it means you can plant lettuce in spring, summer, fall, and even winter if you have a greenhouse to grow vegetables in
+Lettuces are perfect for successional planting and it means you can plant lettuce in spring, summer, fall, and even winter if you have a greenhouse to grow vegetables in.

-When you are harvesting lettuce, you can either take individual leaves or cut the whole head and homegrown lettuce freshly picked will taste far superior that any leaves you get from the grocery store.
+When you are harvesting lettuce, you can either take individual leaves or cut the whole head and homegrown lettuce freshly picked will taste far superior to any leaves you get from the grocery store.
 By removing the largest leaves from the outside of the plant, it means you can get a long succession of harvests.
 This way ensures the crown is intact and keeps growing new leaves, or you can use a sharp knife and cut the whole head of lettuce off at the stem.

-Whether you are growing lettuce in pots, or in the ground, you can keep picking leaves throughout October into even into winter months.
+Whether you are growing lettuce in pots, or the ground, you can keep picking leaves throughout October into even into winter months.

 7. Leeks